-Detecting cyber threats ahead of the curve

-How network defense broadens visibility of cyber risk to the financial sector
+Detecting cyber threats ahead of the curve How network defense lessens cyber risk for insurance firms

 Table of contents

-Section 1: Secure digital transformation 3

-Staying steps ahead of threats 3
+Section 1: Secure digital transformation Staying steps ahead of threats 3 3

-The intrusion lifecycle 4

 "Left of boom" 4

 What is network defense?
 5

 Section 2: Fighting what you can't see 6

 Defending in the dark 6

 Achieving full visibility 7

 The Gartner "SOC Visibility Triad" 8

 Section 3: Dynamic detection for dynamic threats 10

 Revisiting the "SOC Visibility Triad"

 Stages of detection: moving the needle 11

 Stronger network defense with IronDefense 12

-Secure digital transformation

-Protecting assets under management

-As our world has become increasingly reliant on digital transformation (DX), the risk of cyber threats has accelerated.
-Financial services firms especially must contend with this more complex threat landscape as the industry turns to customer-centric digital experiences and the growing practice of managing assets in the cloud.

-At the same time, many business applications remain on premise; stringent data privacy mandates are top of mind; and strict local and international regulatory requirements make cybersecurity a challenging balancing act.
-Is your firm keeping up with rapid digitization securely?
+Secure digital transformation Staying steps ahead of threats As our world has become increasingly reliant on digital transformation (DX), the risk of cyber threats has accelerated.
+The insurance sector especially must contend with this more complex threat landscape as the industry turns to customer-centric digital experiences based on applications in the cloud.
+At the same time, many business applications remain on premise.
+Is your firm keeping up with rapid digitization?
+Accenture Security has noted that 79% of corporate leaders reported "their organization is adopting new and emerging technologies faster than they can address related security issues."
+At the same time, less than 10 percent of DX budgets is slated for cybersecurity projects.

-This large gap between technologies and budgets creates a cyber vulnerability, where the newest and least understood digital systems are potentially unmonitored or unprotected.
-How can you parallel digital transformation and cybersecurity priorities with constrained budgets?
+This large gap between budgets and technologies creates a cyber vulnerability, where the newest and least understood digital systems are potentially unmonitored or unprotected.
+How do you secure the hybrid environment supporting your firm's rapid digital transformation?
+Especially when less than 10% of DX projects is slated for cybersecurity?
 The answer lies in network defense - that is, in gaining the ability to detect unknown threats on the network ahead of the curve.